8 min read

 • Presbyterian Church: Prinsep Street Presbyterian Church

-Almost every neighbourhood mall you walk into starting from late November till Christmas Day will be dressed up in their Christmas finery.
-You’ll see fairy lights, sparkly tinsel, candy canes, colourful baubles, shiny bells, snowflake cut-outs, and snowmen adorning many a glass pane all across the island – don’t be surprised to see some cars dressed up as reindeer too!
+From late November all the way until Christmas Day, almost every neighbourhood mall you walk into will be dressed up in its Christmas finery.
+You’ll see fairy lights, sparkly tinsel, candy canes, colourful baubles, shiny bells, snowflake cut-outs, and snowmen adorning many a glass pane all across the island.
+Don’t be surprised to see some cars dressed up as reindeer, too!

 Two places in Singapore stand out for their spectacular Christmas light-up, year after year.